Siemens RUGGEDCOM ROS Devices

 Do now

-WORKAROUNDDisable the web server on RUGGEDCOM devices if it is not required for normal operations and the product firmware supports disabling this service
+WORKAROUNDDisable the web server (HTTP/HTTPS) on the RUGGEDCOM device if web-based management is not required for operations or maintenance.

 Schedule — requires maintenance window